 - Skills in how to recognise the signs and symptoms of mental health problems

 - Knowledge of the possible causes or risk factors for these mental health problems

 - Awareness of the evidenced based medical, psychological and alternative treatments available

 - Skills in how to give appropriate initial help and support someone experiencing a mental health problem

 - Skills in how to take appropriate action if a crisis situation arises involving suicidal behaviour, panic attack, stress reaction to trauma, overdose or threatening psychotic behaviour.

 The MHFA Action Plan ALGEE®

-The MHFA courses teach you how to give mental health first aid using the Action Plan pictured below.
+The MHFA courses teach you how to give mental health first aid using the Action Plan pictured above.